-You don't need to be a DIY diva to be able to rework clear glass ornaments into something worthwhile for your Christmas tree.
-The key to succeeding at these kinds of projects is to make your ornament makeover feel one of a kind and special.
+You do not need to be a do-it-yourself diva to be able to rework clear glass ornaments into something you relish for your Christmas tree.
+The key to an ornament makeover is to make it one of a kind.

-To get started, grab some craft glue, purchase an ornament or two, and pick from some of our favorite clear glass ornament ideas.
-Once you create your favorite, give away your customized ornaments as gifts.Continue to 2 of 11 below.
+To get started, grab some craft glue, purchase an ornament or two, and take a look at some clear glass ornament ideas.
+Make one in minutes for a customized gift.Continue to 2 of 11 below.

 02 of 11